Credit Union Transparency

 Read next: Transparency Traps (And How To Avoid Them)

 Another type of usage for the web-based license is displaying dashboards to credit union members through a secure portal and website.
 As members come into this website for online banking, they are given access to how the organization is doing against their organizational directives.
-It can be used as an overview for quarterly and yearly annual report.
+It can be used as an overview for quarterly and yearly annual transparency report.
 We have seen firsthand how dashboard solutions can have a powerful impact on both members and employees.
 It’s all about summarizing information and making it easy to understand and access.

 Lynwood Taylor, iDashboards